ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 3. Any other DKIM signatures that pass
 4. DKIM signatures that do not pass

-A report SHOULD contain no more than 100 signatures for a given `row`, in decreasing priority.
+A report SHOULD contain no more than 100 signatures for a given "row", in decreasing priority.

 ### Unique Identifiers in Aggregate Reporting